wmbenedetto/PlasmaTheme/README.md

 Activation
 ----------

-* Mac: Select "Wombat" from "Scheme Name" drop down located in Preferences > IDE Settings > Editor > Colors & Fonts
+* Mac: Preferences > IDE Settings > Editor > Colors & Fonts
 * Windows: Settings > IDE Settings > Editor > Colors & Fonts

+Select "Plasma By Transfusion Media" from "Scheme Name" dropdown.
 Then click the "Apply" button on the same window to activate the theme.